Expert Insights: LinkedIn Jobs on the Rise 2023

 Growth Marketing Manager

-What they do: Growth marketing managers seek to drive revenue and growth at a company by planning marketing strategies, activating new and existing customers and adapting their strategy based on the customer response.
+What they do: Growth marketing managers seek to drive revenue and growth at a company by planning marketing strategies, activating new and existing customers and adapting their approach based on the customer response.

 Most common skills: Growth Strategies, Google Analytics, Conversion Optimisation